department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission Experience.md

-# Submission Experience Feature Brief
+# Feature Brief: Submission Experience

 # 1. Purpose
 The purpose of this document is to describe and build alignment for what problems we aim to solve, why we’vre solving them, and how we plan to improve the Veteran submission experience.
 It is a living document which serves as the source of truth and a communication tool for keeping stakeholders informed about the progress.

 # 2. Background
-In early 2024 we took the approach of improving Veteran’s submission experience across a broad range of Veteran touchpoints such as pages, static content, email, and copy.
-Some of the changes we believed would improve the submission experience touched other apps such as My VA, Claims Status Tool, and the mobile app.
-However, these apps are out of our control and attempts to enact change in these Veteran touchpoints would create dependencies on external teams, widen the problem area, and complicate solutioning.
+In early 2024, we took the approach of improving Veterans' submission experience across a broad range of Veteran touchpoints, such as pages, static content, email, and copy.
+Some of the changes we believed would improve the submission experience touched other apps, such as My VA, Claims Status Tool, and the mobile app.
+However, these apps are out of our control, and attempts to enact change in these Veteran touchpoints would create dependencies on external teams, widen the problem area, and complicate solutioning.
 This would lead to a slower delivery timeline that left Veterans with a suboptimal experience.

-Feeling it was best to deliver value more quickly, we decided it was more effective to focus more narrowly on one problem, in parts of the Veteran experience that we can control.
-Additionally, we decided to design solutions to the current state of VA.gov as opposed to possible future states.
-In May 2024 we decomposed this the submission experience work into five smaller phases, each with seperate delivery milestones that we plan to deliver iteratively.
-This resulted in some in-progress design work to be temporarily paused, but not wasted (see appendix).
-By delivering smaller pieces of functionality more often, we reduce technology risk and dependencies on external teams while enabling UX Researchers to test and refine our solutions, and operate more nimbly as a delivery team.
+To more quickly meet the needs of the Veterans we serve and increase opportunities for learning, we decided to deliver in an iterative manner, focusing on small and simple interventions in areas of VA.gov that we control.
+To reduce dependencies and unknowns on external teams and systems, we'll design solutions based on the current state of VA.gov as opposed to unknown future states.
+Where possible, we'll work with external teams to propose changes that we believe will improve the Veteran's submission experience but won't rely on those teams to solve problems for us.
+To consider the Veteran's entire user journey and the technology systems that comprise their user experience, we separated the work into five smaller phases, each with separate delivery milestones that we will deliver iteratively.
+This planning resulted in pausing some in-progress design work to be continued at a later phase (see Appendix A).

 # 3. Problem or Opportunity
 In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/disability/526ez/research/2023-11-Shadowing-Research/research-findings.md) conducted in Q1 2024, we discovered that many Veterans do not have a positive experience when submitting a claim for disability compensation.
 After a Veteran clicks “submit” on a disability benefits application on va.gov they experience errors, confusion, a lack of clarity, missing information, and cognitive load that overburdens the Veteran during a time where they are asked to recall traumatic events.
 The problems we discovered are: